anudeep512/ITS/README.md

 # Inventory Tracking System

-This project is done for the course CS-1063.
 This project aims at developping a inventory tracking system for a department in a college.

 ## Documentation